ReliSA/STePSEnHECs-PaCt/catalogue/Self-Assembling_Teams.md

 ## Context

+We are running or planning to establish a (at least) semester-long university course on software engineering with collaborative student projects and including some aspects or the entire process of agile development.
+The goal being to provide learning by experience of agile principles and practices as well as general project management skills.
+No prior knowledge or experience of the students in these domains is assumed.

-New students enrol into our (at least) semester-long, project-based software engineering course, where they are going to work together in teams.
+New students enrol into our course.
 The semester has either just begun or is close to it.
 The actual work on the projects should start in the near future.

 ## Problem